What's a cottage?

-Most Americans today live in metropolitan areas that are urbanized and highly diverse.
-While some communities are coherent and pristine, others are a tsunami of sprawl and neglect.
+Most Americans today live in highly urbanized metropolitan areas.
+Communities within the region can be quite diverse.
+Some are coherent and pristine while others areas are a tsunami of sprawl and neglect.
 The challenge for these places is to reinvent and repair what no longer works.
-The nation's sprawlscapes could become the new frontier Turner hoped for--places where new arrivals might gain a foothold on the land.
+The nation's sprawlscapes could become the new frontier Turner had hoped for--places where new arrivals might gain a foothold on the land.

-Most metro areas in the US have vast resources of poorly utilized land, including abandoned industrial sites, rail yards, parking lots and places overlooked in leapfrog sprawl.
-Significantly, recovery and development of these lands are out of the hands of individuals and small-scale improvements.
-They are captive to a planning process that is apparently intended to serve only large scale developers and real estate interests.
-Prior to the mid-twentieth century small-scale incremental growth, fine-tuned repairs, and corrections occurred naturally in traditional cities, but this rarely happens today.
+Most metro areas in the US have vast areas of poorly utilized land, including abandoned industrial sites, rail yards, parking lots and places overlooked by leapfrog sprawl.
+Significantly, the redevelopment and recovery of these lands are out of the hands of individuals and small-scale improvements.
+They are captive to a planning process that is intended to serve only large scale developers and real estate interests.
+Prior to the 1950s there was much small-scale incremental growth, development and fine-tuned repairs by local citizens.
+People made informed choices based on their own experience of the place and its culture.
+This was a natural process in traditional cities, but is seldom seen today.

-Where might individuals find land to build for their own use today?
-Check out the backyard!
+Where can individuals find land to build for their own use today?
+Hey, check out the backyard!
 There may be enough room to build a small cottage or accessory building.
-Land use regulations for single family zones have been relaxed to accommodate accessory uses in many communities.
-There are also likely residual and infill parcels in your area that remain poorly utilized.
+In many communities the land use requirements for single family neighborhoods have been relaxed to include accessory uses.
+There may also be residual or infill parcels poorly utilized that could be bought and redeveloped.

-Small houses and backyard cottages built in desirable single family neighborhoods do not reduce property values, but add diversity of income.
-Imagine, the number of dwelling units could actually double without tearing down a single house!
-The economic advantage of adding a cottage could also stem McMansion trend, where any house less than 1,500 square feet is considered a "teardown."
-Backyard cottages could allow singles and couples, both young and old, to live among families.
+Small houses and backyard cottages built in desirable single family neighborhoods do not reduce property values, but add residents with a diversity of income.
+If a small cottage could be added to each parcel the number of available dwelling units could potentially double without tearing down a single house!
+The economic advantage of adding a rental could also stem the McMansion trend, where now any house less than 1,500 square feet is considered a "teardown."
+Backyard cottages allow singles and couples both young and old to live among families.
 Some people-- your children, for instance-- might like to live in the neighborhood where they grew up, but cannot afford to buy.
-If land parcels remain "owner occupied," with property owner living in either main house or cottage, responsibility for tenants remains clear.
-Neighbors know who to contact if there is a problem.
+If single family parcels remain "owner occupied," with property owner living in either the main house or cottage, responsibility for tenants remains clear.
+Neighbors will know who to contact if there is a problem with a renter.

-Those early vacation houses and studios could be useful models for new cottages.
+Those early vacation houses and studios might be useful models for new cottages.
 Think of a cottage as a small house with an attitude.
 It is not only smaller, but more resourceful.
-It dismisses assumptions of what a house must include, and provokes us to reconsider what is really essential.
+It dismisses assumptions of what a house must be, and provokes us to reconsider what is really needed.

-For many Americans it is a challenge to make any new house affordable.
+Today, it is a challenge to make any new house affordable.
 Architect Stephen Mouzon asks his clients, "Do you want it bigger, or better?
 Make it bigger and the quality goes down.
 Make it better and it must be smaller."
-He suggests several ways to cut costs, and we have adapted some of them.
+He has suggested some good ways to cut costs, and provoked us to develop others.
 In planning your cottage:

 Anticipate potential growth of cottage so you could later add a room or new wing, and locate the building with this in mind.

 Multi-use spaces perform double duty.
-If you can eliminate rooms from the design, you will significantly reduce costs.
-For instance, if a kitchen dining banquette could replace the "dining room," you would save almost 100 square feet.
-Add the right features and banquette could double as a library or home office.
-In a small cottage we suggest each room be given a distinctive character for spatial variety and contrast.
+If you can eliminate whole rooms you will significantly reduce costs.
+For instance, if a kitchen banquette can replace a conventional "dining room," you could save over 100 square feet.
+Add the right features and the banquette could double as a library or home office.
+In a small cottage it helps to give each room a distinctive character for spatial variety and contrast.

-Alcoves that open to a multi-use space could be an alternative to separate rooms with isolated uses.
-Possible alcoves could be a kitchenette, home office, or bedroom.
-These can be closed to the main space with screens or doors.
+Alcoves opening to a multi-use space could become the alternatives to separate rooms with distinct uses.
+Alcoves might be a kitchenette, home office, or library/guest bedroom.
+These could be closed off with screens or pocket doors.

-Design floor plans one room deep to allow for windows on at least two walls, and cross ventilation.
-Bedrooms, for instance, can be very small if they are given big windows.
-A long thin floor plan might also turn a corner to define an outdoor space or courtyard.
+Design floor plans one room deep for windows on at least two walls and cross ventilation.
+Bedrooms can be quite small if they have big windows.
+A long thin floor plan could also turn a corner to define an outdoor space or courtyard.

 Combine children's bedrooms into a single space with separate bed alcoves.
-This could significantly reduce the number of rooms and baths needed.
-Each alcove could have a curtain, bed or bunk, wardrobe, cubbies and a window.
-For kids it would be like riding an old time train.
-Whoo whoo--here comes the night train!
+This would reduce the number of rooms and baths needed.
+Each bed alcove could include a curtain, cubbies, wardrobe, and a window.
+It would be like a sleeping car.
+Whoo whoo--here comes the night train.

-Compartmentalized baths can be used by more than one person at a time, and could reduce the total number required.
-We remember B&Bs of our youth usually had a lavatory in the room with a WC and shower down the hall.
-Yours would likely be connected, but it's the same idea.
+Compartmentalized baths that can be used by more than one person reduce the total number needed.
+European bed & breakfasts of our youth usually included lavatory in the room with a WC and shower down the hall.
+Yours would likely be connected, but it is the same idea.

 Build your cottage in a resource-full neighborhood instead of Outer Suburbia.
 Select a place where you will feel at home.
-If you can walk or bike to stores, you won't need a ton of storage.
-If there is a hotel in the neighborhood you won't need a guest room.
-If there are coffee shops, cafes, libraries and parks you will have places to go if you get cabin fever.
-You might even meet some nice people--if the Wi-Fi is down.
+If you can walk or bike to stores, you won't require tons of storage.
+If there are overnight accommodations in the neighborhood you won't need a guest room.
+Coffee shops, cafes, libraries and parks are places to go when you get cabin fever.
+You could even meet some nice people if the WIFI is down.

-Like living in a boat, you need places to stow everything essential, but we doubt you would set sail with boxes of junk and old magazines you throught you might someday revisit.
+Like living in a boat, you need places to stow everything essential, but we doubt you would set sail with boxes of junk you thought you might someday revisit.
 Make every space count.
-Built-ins may be best for some storage, while movable furniture better for others.
+Built-ins are be best for some storage, while movable furniture is better for others.

 You can see where this is going.
 Our point is simply that affordability and good fit are linked concepts in planning your cottage, and often enhanced by fresh thinking.

 We all take satisfaction in creating a home that represents our values and aspirations.
-Today, our homes are often the only places where we can express personal authority, and assert how things should be.
-For many reasons home ownership in the US is dwindling, and especially for young people.
-Many graduate from college with huge debt obligations and few prospects for a decent job.
-They cannot qualify for mortgages with debt and housing prices well beyond their reach.
-The good news is that diminished prospects often lead to new ideas and alternatives.
+Our homes have become one of the few places we can express personal authority, and assert a vision of how things should be.
+For many reasons home ownership in the U.S. is dwindling, and especially for our youth.
+Many young people graduate from college with high debt obligations and few prospects for a good job.
+They will not qualify for a mortgage as housing prices inflate well beyond their reach.
+The positive view is that diminished prospects often lead to new ideas and alternatives.

 Make an end run around the system!
-Start by discarding "consumer expectations" of what a house must be.
-In the Land of Plenty re-imagine existing resources, like marginalized buildings, and their untapped potential.
-Consolidate your team, whether family or friends, and work together to create a home.
-Invest in places with strong social capital where your financial investment can grow, and sweat equity will pay off.
+Start by discarding "consumer expectations" of what we are told a house must be.
+In this vast landscape re-imagine existing resources, like marginalized buildings and their untapped potential.
+Consolidate your team, whether its family or friends, and work together to create a home.
+Invest in places with solid social capital where your financial investment can grow and sweat equity will pay off.
 Perhaps building a cottage or group of cottages will be your solution.